Section B: Monitoring and Review of Programmes and Modules

 These and other relevant documents, including an electronic version of the Visiting Examiners’ report form, can be found on the registry web pages.

 Visiting Examiners are required to make a written report each year, on a form provided for that purpose by the Registry.
 Visiting Examiners may, if they wish, send a separate confidential report to the Director & Principal.
 The procedure for handling reports is as follows:

-- The QAO logs receipt of the report and becomes responsible for safe-keeping of the original and maintenance of the electronic archive.
+- QA logs receipt of the report and becomes responsible for safe-keeping of the original and maintenance of the electronic archive.

-- The QAO uploads the report digitally to the BLE.
+- QA uploads the reports digitally to the BLE.

-- The Chair of Sub-Board scrutinises the report for comments (liaising with academics, Faculty administration and the QAO) and actions as required, with a report on all action taken to be made at the next Sub-Board (updates on action taken being a standing item on each Sub-Board agenda).
+- The Chair of Sub-Board scrutinises the report for comments (liaising with academics, Department administration and QA) and actions as required, with a report on all actions taken to be made at the next Sub-Board (updates on action taken being a standing item on each Sub-Board agenda).

-- The Chair of Sub-Board replies to the VE (copying in the programme convenor(s), Head of Department, Faculty Administrator and Associate Dean (Learning and Teaching)), addressing issues raised and action taken.
+- The Chair of Sub-Board provides feedback to the VE (copying in the programme convenor(s), Head of Department and Associate Director for Teaching Quality and QA), addressing issues raised and action taken.

 - Programme convenors and Heads of Department address VE comments as part of Annual Programme Review (APR) (see below).
-As part of APR, the Associate Dean (Learning and Teaching) makes a cumulative report to LTQC on points raised by VEs and action taken.
+As part of APR, the Associate Director for Teaching Quality makes a cumulative report to TeLSOC on points raised by VEs and action taken.

-- Chair of LTQC to respond if necessary to VEs, liaising with Chair(s) of Sub-Board(s) on any School-wide issues identified at LTQC.
+- Chair of TeLSOC to respond if necessary to VEs, liaising with Chair(s) of Sub-Board(s) on any School-wide issues identified at TeLSOC.

-- Summary of major issues and action taken in response to VE reports in annual report from LTQC to ADC and the Pro-Director (Learning and Teaching).
+- Summary of major issues and action taken in response to VE reports in annual report from TeLSOC to CQAC and the Pro-Director (Learning and Teaching).